Do you have study aids available?

 Printing is currently unavailable.

-When campus is allowed to reopen and printing resumes, your Chapman ID cards will be credited with a balance of $35.00 for the Fall and Spring semesters ($70.00 for the academic year) and $5.00 for the Summer semester for printing.
+When printing resumes, your Chapman ID cards will be credited with a balance of $35.00 for the Fall and Spring semesters ($70.00 for the academic year) and $5.00 for the Summer semester for printing.
 Any unused credit does not roll forward to the next semester.
 If you use up your credit for the semester, you may add funds to your Chapman ID card by visiting the Cashier’s Office in Bhathal Hall.

 How can I reserve a study room?